Dr. Daniel Jacobs

 Board Certifications: Emergency Medicine and Pain Medicine

-Dr Johansson practices whole person multimodal medical care.
-Whole person medical care is a comprehensive approach to healthcare that treats the individual as a complete being—integrating physical, mental, emotional, social, and sometimes spiritual health—rather than focusing solely on symptoms or diseases.
-The goal is to understand and support the full range of factors that influence a person’s health and well-being.
-She uses a combination of interventional pain procedures, physical therapy, complimentary treatments, lifestyle modification, and medications to help her patient.
+Dr. Johansson practices empathy-forward, whole-person, multimodal pain management.
+This approach treats the individual as a complete being—integrating physical, mental, emotional, social, and spiritual health—rather than focusing solely on symptoms or disease.
+Her goal is to understand and address the full spectrum of factors that influence a patient’s health and well-being.
+She employs a combination of interventional pain procedures, physical therapy, complementary treatments, lifestyle modifications, and medications to manage a wide range of pain conditions.
+These include musculoskeletal pain (such as arthritis, back and neck conditions, and joint pain), complex regional pain syndrome (CRPS), Post traumatic stress disorder, and cancer-related pain.
+Dr. Johansson also performs a variety of procedures and minimally invasive surgical interventions, including spinal cord stimulation, vertebroplasty, basivertebral nerve ablation (Intracept® procedure).